MSc course modules

 Topics in this module include energy demand, supply markets, competition, energy policy principles and local, national and regional examples.
 National and international regulatory and legal environments, energy-economics-environmental models of global impact and policy instruments and market mechanisms for carbon mitigation will also be considered.
 Cost/Benefit analysis and private investment decision making will be discussed.
 The module will also provide a platform for evaluating future technologies.

-Debating / Research and Consultancy Workshops
+Debating / Research, Consultancy and Project Management Workshops

 In the autumn term you will take part in debates focusing on current energy issues.
 The intention is to use these sessions to develop skills which can be transferred to your project; critical analysis, assimilating knowledge and presenting a point of view.
 You will also take part in a series of research and consultancy workshops.
 These are designed to develop skills which will benefit you throughout the project, overall course and after graduating; group working, communication and personal effectiveness.